Young District Court and County Court Plan

 “I have been advised this ___ day of ____, ___, by the (Young County Court/90th Judicial District) of my right to representation by counsel in the case pending against me.
 I have been further advised that if I am unable to afford counsel, one will be appointed for me free of charge.
 Understanding my right to have counsel appointed for me free of charge if I am not financially able to employ counsel, I wish to waive that right and request the court to proceed with my case without an attorney being appointed for me.
 I hereby waive my right to counsel. ________________________, Defendent”

 iv.
 A defendant may withdraw a waiver of the right to counsel at any time but is not entitled to repeat a proceeding previously held or waived solely on the grounds of the subsequent appointment or retention of counsel.
 If the defendant withdraws a waiver, the trial court, in its discretion, may provide the appointed counsel 10 days to prepare.

 A. The appointing authority will identify which of the appointment lists, discussed in the Section III (attorney qualifications), is most appropriate based on the accusations against the defendant and will appoint the attorney whose name is first on the list, unless the court makes a finding of good cause on the record for appointing an attorney out of order.
 Good cause may include:

 i.
-The defendant requesting counsel does not understand English, in which case the judge will appoint the lawyer whose name appears next in order and speaks the clients’ language, if one is available;
+The defendant requesting counsel does not understand English, in which case the judge may appoint the lawyer whose name appears next in order and speaks the clients’ language, if one is available;

 ii.
 The defendant has an attorney already appointed on a prior pending or concluded matter.
-The same attorney will be appointed to the new matter, unless the attorney is not on the list for the type of offense involved in the current case; or
+The same attorney may be appointed to the new matter, unless the attorney is not on the list for the type of offense involved in the current case;

 B. Once appointed, an attorney’s name will be moved to the bottom of the appointment list.
 An attorney who is not appointed in the order in which the attorney’s name appears on the list shall remain next in order on the list.